 Swing with enough force to chop down behind the head of our imaginary snake and sever its neck from its body.
 Your club will not travel very far after impact, which is perfectly acceptable.
 The swinging motion is similar to chopping a piece of wood.
 When you chop down behind the golf ball it will pop up into the air and out of the bunker.
 It won't have much spin on it or look very fancy, but the goal on these buried lies is to get the ball out of the bunker in one shot and move on.

 Note: This second technique will give you the ability to hit the shot a bit higher and softer.
 But it is more difficult and should only to be used by proficient golfers.

 We give credit to a caddie named Kyle Watson for this second method of hitting a fried egg.
 Everyone called him Carl and to this day no one around here knows why.
-He and one of our Alluvit golf experts walked up to a bunker during a Web.com Tour practice round and saw that the ball was buried.
+He and one of our Alluvit golf experts walked up to a bunker during a >Web.com Tour practice (now the Korn Ferry Tour) round and saw that the ball was buried.
 When Carl was asked if he wanted to bet that he would get up and down, Carl replied "No, that's just a little heel digger.
 No problem."
 Kyle/Carl has caddied for a lot of professionals and has obviously picked up some things throughout the years.
 The following technique is the result of that simple response: